Efficient evaluation of quantum observables using entangled measurements

 \section{Convergence of VQE on real quantum computers}

-We executed VQE on quantum computers several times (including the result in Section~\ref{subsec:vqe}) and plot the results in Fig.~\ref{fig:all_exp}.
-In the experiments of VQE, it took from several minutes to several hours to run a circuit on the quantum computers depending on the waiting time of the job queue.
+We executed VQE on quantum computers several times (including the result of VQE experiment with entangled measurements of the main text) and plotted the results as shown in Fig.~\ref{fig:all_exp}.
+In the experiments on VQE, it took from several minutes to several hours to run a circuit on the quantum computers depending on the waiting time of the job queue.
 Thus, the experiments took a long time to execute all circuits.
-The results depend on the device conditions and the condition may change during the waiting time.
-Although the energy failed to converge in a few experiments, they converged faster with the proposed method than the baseline in the cases where both methods converged.
+The results depend on the device conditions, and the condition may change during the waiting time.
+Although the energy failed to converge in a few experiments, they converged faster when using the proposed method than when using the baseline in the cases where both methods converged.

 In some cases, the energy went down once and then went up again.
 Thus, the converged values are not always the minimum.
-This implies that SPSA is not robust enough to the noise, and we need to try more optimizers to find robust one.
-We also need to save the states of the optimizer as the checkpoint and go back to the checkpoint if we detect such fluctuation.
+This implies that SPSA is not robust enough to the noise, and we need to try more optimizers to determine a robust one.
+We also need to save the states of the optimizer as the checkpoint and go back to the checkpoint if such fluctuation is detected.